AnkushRoy-code/Particle/README.md

-I'm currently porting the whole project to OpenGL, it'll take some time due to my lack of OpenGL knowledge and my device only supporting OpenGL2.
-So there will be fewer commits in this branch and I'll not push the OpenGL branch until it's completed.
+~I'm currently porting the whole project to OpenGL, it'll take some time due to my lack of OpenGL knowledge and my device only supporting OpenGL2.
+So there will be fewer commits in this branch and I'll not push the OpenGL branch until it's completed.~

+I tried a lot but was ran into lot of problems.
+I'd say it's skill issue.
+I will start with making simple applications in OpenGL and then try to port it later.
+Exams are near and I have a big backlog to cover, JEE is also after two years.
+So there'll not be any updates here anymore before my JEE, only until I get bored studying Chemistry.

 # Particle Life Simulation